andreabellome/astra-documentation/docs/matlab/Cost functions/SODP/custom/costFunction1_DP_custom_vdep.md

 5. Compute the total cost as the sum of delta-v and weighted time-of-flight.
 6. Identify the trajectory with the minimum total cost.
 7. Return the corresponding trajectory leg, final velocity, and incoming excess velocity.

+## OUTPUT
+- legn  : row vector corresponding to the optimal trajectory leg.
+- vvf   : row vector corresponding to the final velocity of the optimal trajectory.
+- vinff : row vector corresponding to the incoming excess velocity of the optimal trajectory.

 ## Function Signature
 ```matlab